Fake ID - bug 13678484 & Master Key - bug 10148349 vulnerability

 AOSP patch: https://android.googlesource.com/platform/libcore/+/8405b26

-Updated by Denis 'GNUtoo' Carikli almost 6 years ago
+Updated by Denis 'GNUtoo' Carikli over 6 years ago

 Does that vulnerability permits to MITM an f-droid application?